abregado/roleplay-book-gen/_chapters/01_actor_metrics.md

 # Creatures

-All creatures have a set of six **ability scores**: Strength, Dexterity, Constitution, Willpower, Charisma.
+All creatures have a set of six **ability scores**: Strength, Dexterity, Constitution, Willpower, Intelligence, Charisma.
 The ability scores of player characters are scored from -4 to +4, but those of other creatures can go much higher.

 Each creature has a **hit point maximum** and a number of **hit dice** which is listed on its stat block or character sheet.